craigsakuma/Data_Science/README.md

 - Data set from Kaggle

-NOTE: Majority of data science exmaples are in private repositories that need to be sanitized before being shared in an open source forum.
+NOTE: Majority of data science examples are in private repositories that need to be sanitized before being shared in an open source forum.